billwear/maas-rad/hardening-your-maas-installation.md

     sudo ufw allow 5250:5270/tcp
     sudo ufw allow 5250:5270/udp

-Recognize that your particular configuration and version may vary, so consult the appropriate firewall manual pages for your specific MAAS host system.
+Recognise that your particular configuration and version may vary, so consult the appropriate firewall manual pages for your specific MAAS host system.

 <h2 id="heading--tls">Configure a TLS-terminating load balancer</h2>